 Every parent with two or more children knows they are individuals, with different likes and dislikes, preferences and, above all, interests.
 It may be more convenient for you to send them both to the same camp, but it can shortchange one or both of them.
 In addition, making the extra effort to find the best overnight camp for each child can provide both of them with the happiest camping experience, and you with the best value for your camping dollar.

-Some children thrive with athletics, such as baseball, tennis, soccer, or gymnastics, and water sports-related activities, like swimming, diving, boating and snorkeling/scuba, while others are less athletics-oriented and love drama, music, and graphic arts, or some other specialized non-athletic subjects.
-And many children can benefit from exposure to activities they haven’t experienced.
+Some children thrive with athletics, such as baseball, soccer, or gymnastics, and water sports-related activities, like swimming, diving, boating and snorkeling/scuba, while others are less athletics-oriented and love drama, music, and graphic arts, or some other specialized non-athletic subjects.

 Even placement within a family is a factor to consider.
 When a girl goes to the same camp her older sister goes to, or went to, she may not consider it “her” camp, and can feel she is in the shadow of her “first child” sibling.
 Let each child have “ownership” in something she feels belongs to her, not something she shares with her sibling.